nidalh9/OOP/README.md

-# Object oriented projects that were submited throught my years in the Technion.
+# Object oriented projects that were submited through my years in the Technion.
 written mainly in JAVA,Squeak,C++.